airbadge-dev/airbadge/apps/docs/src/routes/getting-started/+page.md

 ## Create pricing

 Create some plans and pricing.
-This can be done via the [Stripe Dashboard](https://dashboard.stripe.com) or via the [Stripe CLI](https://docs.stripe.com/cli).
+This can be done via the [Stripe Dashboard](https://dashboard.stripe.com) or from the [Stripe CLI](https://docs.stripe.com/cli).

-To create them via the CLI:
+To create them with the CLI:

 ```sh
 # login to Stripe